 Creating one space across three floors

 In order to enhance internal connectivity between teams spread across three floors and to facilitate ease of movement between them, circulation became a major strategic driver in how we arranged the space.
 We accomplished this with features like the two panoramic staircases perched in the building’s spectacular atrium.
 They were installed so that employees wouldn’t have to use the multi-tenant building’s shared stairwells and thus be forced to scan into each floor separately.
+This original and beautiful solution was especially well received by collaborators, not only for its ingenuity but also its success in breaking silos.

 With the reception placed on the center floor to make internal movement easy for visitors, teams were strategically distributed to encourage active circulation, collaboration, and to break departmental silos.
 By going beyond the brief, we conceptualised different catalyst spaces across the three floors that offer specific value-adds — such as community building, project-based collaboration, and competence sharing — in order to activate transversal communication.